rohgoyal/getting-started/bluemix/2a/README.md

 ### Set the identification mechanism of your API

-1. Navigate to the API's Design view.
+1. Navigate to your API's Design view.
 - Select **Drafts > APIs**.
 - Select the Weather Provider API.
 This opens the **Design** view.
     ![](images/1_goto_drafts_api.png)